 IF YOU SHOULD EVER ENCOUNTER TECHNICAL DIFFICULTIES WITH THE SYSTEM, DO NOT CONTACT ME.
 YOUR FIRST PHONE CALL SHOULD GO TO 806-716-2180 or email blackboard@southplainscollege.edu.
 OTHER TECHNICAL ASSISTANCE CAN BE FOUND AT BLACKBOARD.COM, AND THE SPC WEBPAGE (THEY HAVE TUTORIALS).
 You may email to tell me that someone from SPC Blackboard assistance is helping you, but do not call me for Technical/Computer related questions.
 I am not the expert on that.
-I can help you on ASSIGNMENT and COURSE CONTENT questions ... not the "system" questions.
+I can help you on ASSIGNMENT and ANTHROPOLOGY questions ... not the "system" questions.

 Most Web educational experience will require the use of several additional browser plug-ins.
 The following list is a list of software that you will probably need to download for this class.
 It is very highly recommended that you have an anti-virus program on your computer.
-You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player. \\ Some students have noted problems watching videos on their Apple/Mac devices - FYI \\
+You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
+Students seem to have problems watching videos on an Apple/Mac device.